opengovfoundation/legal-information/bylaws.md

 ### Section 3.
 Manner of Election.

 The Incorporator named in the Committee's Articles of Incorporation shall designate the size of the permanent Board and shall designate the members of the Board for a term of one year.
 Thereafter, at each annual meeting of the Board of Directors, a number of Directors equal to that of those whose terms have expired shall be elected for the term of three years.
 Such election shall be by a majority of the Directors whose terms have not expired and who are present and voting.
 Any Director may be reelected at the expiration of his term of office.
-If the size of the Board is increased, one-­third of the additional Directors shall serve initial terms of one year, one-­third shall serve initial terms of two years, and one-­third shall serve three year terms.
+If the size of the Board is increased, one-third of the additional Directors shall serve initial terms of one year, one-third shall serve initial terms of two years, and one-third shall serve three year terms.

 ### Section 4.
 Place and Manner of Meeting; Action Without Meeting.